-When purchasing a car, the process is somewhat daunting.
-Although for the most part, it’s fairly simple.
+When purchasing a car, the process can be daunting, especially if it’s your first time.
+However, it’s fairly simple and straightforward.
 That is, as long as you have decent credit.
-First, you find a vehicle that suits you and your monthly budget.
+First, you find a vehicle that fits you and your monthly budget.
 Then, after settling on a price and putting some money down and/or trading in another vehicle, you’ll sign off on a loan.
-This will likely be at the dealer’s.
+This will likely be handled by the dealership.
 Then you’ll drive your new-to-you car right off the lot.
 But, what if you’re buying two cars at once?
-How about if you’re buying another care before your other vehicle loan is paid off?
+How about if you’re buying another car before your other vehicle loan is paid off?
 Can you have two car loans at once?

 Can You Have Two Car Loans at Once?

-As with any loan, what will determine your approval comes down to a number of factors; mainly, your credit.
+As with any loan, your approval comes down to a number of factors; mainly, your credit.
 Let’s break them down.

 Getting Approved for Two Car Loans

 There are a few key factors that will be considered for multiple loans.
 Here’s what lenders look at when evaluating your application:

 1. Credit History

 Not surprisingly, one of the first things a banker or lender will look at will be your credit history.
 They will obtain and review your information, which will include your credit score, repayment history, other loans on file, inquiries, and all public records pertaining to your credit.